joshmurr/cci-vis-env/docs/_posts/2020-06-14-glbp-update.md

 ![Multiple Users GIF]({{ site.baseurl }}/assets/images/multiple_users_OPT.gif)

-### Cross-Browser Compatability
+## Cross-Browser Compatability

 Turns out it _was_ a silly error in the code which was causing all the bugs in Chrome afterall!
 What a surprise.
-I was sending a `i_Velocity` uniform into the render program but never using it, which causes GLSL to read data from the from places in the buffer which was throwing all the data out of whack.
+I was sending a uniform into the render program but never using it, which causes GLSL to read data from the wrong places in the buffer.
 It's still interesting that Firefox simply handles that error and gets on with it; I would be interested to know the differences in the Chrome and Firefox engines which means Firefox _can_ handle that but Chrome cannot...
 Maybe one day.

-This means I can finally remove that silly "You're not using Firefox" warning.
+This means I can finally remove that silly _'You're not using Firefox'_ warning.

-### Premultiplied Alpha
+## Premultiplied Alpha

 I spoke briefly about [premultiplied alpha](https://limnu.com/webgl-blending-youre-probably-wrong/) in a [previous post]({{ site.baseurll }}/cci-vis-env/web-dev/2020/05/27/jekyll-theme.html).
 Turns out you can turn it on or off as simply as this: